Walbre/root-me-ctf-2022/readme.md

                 if "." in answer:
-                    # return the value rounded to 0.1 (after contacting the administrator because the data was different depending on the source so it needed to be less precise)
+                    # return the value rounded to 0.1 (needed because of the differnces between databases)
                     return str(round(float(answer),1))
                 else:
                     return answer